aklump/loft_deploy/README.md

 or from staging.

 ##Warning!!!
-**USE AT YOUR OWN RISK AS IMPROPER CONFIGURATION CAN RESULT IN DESTRUCTION OF DATABASE CONTENT AND FILES.**
+**USE AT YOUR OWN RISK AS IMPROPER CONFIGURATION CAN RESULT IN DESTRUCTION OF DATABASE CONTENT AND FILES.**/etc/motd

 ##Requirements